edgedb/edgedb/docs/intro/cli.rst

   Connection Options (full list):

     -I, --instance <INSTANCE>
-            Instance name (use `edgedb instance list` to list local, remote and Cloud instances available to you)
+            Instance name (use `gel instance list` to list local, remote and Cloud instances available to you)

         --dsn <DSN>